dmytro-dorofeiev/terraform-mysql-user/README.md

-# Terraform module create mysql user and database
+# Terraform module mysql

 ## About

-This module allows to manage and create database and user.
+This module allows to manage database and user.

 ## Example